-- 1. Title, name, abstract, list of abbreviations: - Abstract is approximate 200 words in length. - Your abstract should summarize all aspects of your proposal. - Avoid excess jargon when possible. - 2.
-Introduction & Literature Review: - Introduction to the research topic - Place your work into a broader biological context using language appropriate for an educated but non-specialized audience. - Relevant background literature - o Discuss important background, key developments, and relevant controversies. - Cite primary sources where possible.
+- 1. Title, name, abstract, list of abbreviations: - Abstract is approximate 200 words in length. - o Your abstract should summarize all aspects of your proposal. - o Avoid excess jargon when possible. - 2.
+Introduction & Literature Review: - Introduction to the research topic - Place your work into a broader biological context using language appropriate for an educated but non-specialized audience. - Relevant background literature - o Discuss important background, key developments, and relevant controversies. - o Cite primary sources where possible.
 Do not simply cite review papers. - Overall goal and objectives - Objectives are questions you want to answer. - You can have both long-term and short-term objectives to help position your work within the larger biological problem. - Note that objectives are different than aim.
-The former are biological questions, while the latter are methodological approaches. - o State your objectives clearly and unambiguously, e.g. "My objectives are..." - Hypothesis or hypotheses - Propose specific, testable hypotheses. - Overly broad hypotheses (e.g. "I propose that some genes will be up-regulated under water stress") are useless and should be avoided. - State your hypotheses clearly and unambiguously, e.g. "My hypotheses are..." - Significance, uniqueness - Discuss where your proposed research goals fit with the field. - How will your study advance the field and our understanding of an important biological process? - Avoid overly broad and ambitious statements (e.g. "This work will save starving people"). - 3.
+The former are biological questions, while the latter are methodological approaches. - o State your objectives clearly and unambiguously, e.g. "My objectives are..." - Hypothesis or hypotheses - o Propose specific, testable hypotheses. - Overly broad hypotheses (e.g. "I propose that some genes will be up-regulated under water stress") are useless and should be avoided. - State your hypotheses clearly and unambiguously, e.g. "My hypotheses are..." - Significance, uniqueness - o Discuss where your proposed research goals fit with the field. - How will your study advance the field and our understanding of an important biological process? - Avoid overly broad and ambitious statements (e.g. "This work will save starving people"). - 3.
 Progress to date (follow a format similar to research publications) - Text describing preliminary results, including methods used, discuss appropriate controls - Present figures and/or tables of your data - Figures and tables need to be prepared to a publication quality standard even if they don't have all of the components required for publication yet. - Figures & Tables should be numbered in the order they appear in the text and given titles.
 Make sure to make reference to each figure and table in the text.

 - Figure legends should clearly explain how to interpret the figure and summarize the main findings.
 Avoid excessive descriptions of the results in the legend.
-These belong in the body of the text. - Tables do not get legends, but explanatory information can be presented as numbered notes below the table. - 4.
-Proposed Research / Specific Aims - Propose research to address your basic biological questions (i.e. to address your hypothesis, specific objectives). - Suggested format for this section: - Specific Aim 1 - Rationale - Very briefly explain what question are you addressing and your expectations.
+These belong in the body of the text. - Tables do not get legends, but explanatory information can be presented as numbered notes below the table.

+4. Proposed Research / Specific Aims

+- Propose research to address your basic biological questions (i.e. to address your hypothesis, specific objectives). - Suggested format for this section: - Specific Aim 1 - Rationale - Very briefly explain what question are you addressing and your expectations.
 Refer back to you hypotheses. - Methodology - How will you carry out the experiment? - This is one of the most difficult parts of the proposal because you have to provide enough detail to convince reviewers that you know what you are doing without overloading them with minutia (don't forget controls). - Potential Pitfalls & Alternative Approaches - Use this subsection to make it clear you know what potential complications may arise and how you will deal with these.
-You should also briefly describe alternate approaches in case your original plan doesn't progress as expected. - Specific Aim 2 ... - Remember, this is your research plan for the remainder of your PhD.
+You should also briefly describe alternate approaches in case your original plan doesn't progress as expected. - o Specific Aim 2 ... - Remember, this is your research plan for the remainder of your PhD.
 Does it make sense?
 Can you finish it in an appropriate amount of time?
+Will the research make important new contributions to your field?

+5. Discussion

-Will the research make important new contributions to your field? - 5.
-Discussion - Integrate all of the previous sections. - Discuss how your aims derive from your progress to date. - Discuss the significance of your current data and expected contributions of your proposed PhD research. - Explain how your research contributes / impacts / advances knowledge to the basic biological processes in your research field?
-In other words, place your project in the context of your field of research. - 6.
-Timetable - Gantt chart preferred - Make realistic expectations for completion of each aim. - 7.
-References - You are free to use any format for in-text citations. - References must list all authors and full titles.
+- Integrate all of the previous sections. - Discuss how your aims derive from your progress to date. - Discuss the significance of your current data and expected contributions of your proposed PhD research. - Explain how your research contributes / impacts / advances knowledge to the basic biological processes in your research field?
+In other words, place your project in the context of your field of research.